zalando/riptide/MIGRATION.md

 ## Tracer

-**Riptide now requires Tracer 2.0**, which in turn is built in top of and therefore **requires OpenTracing.**
+**Riptide now uses [OpenTracing Flow-ID](https://github.com/zalando/opentracing-toolbox/tree/master/opentracing-flowid) instead of Tracer.
+OpenTracing is now a prerequisite for `X-Flow-ID` support.**

 Riptide used to rely on Tracer's integration for the Apache HTTP Client.
-The usages of the `TracerHttpRequestInterceptor` have been replaced partially by the new [`OpenTracingPlugin`](riptide-opentracing/src/main/java/org/zalando/riptide/opentracing/OpenTracingPlugin.java) and Tracer's new `FlowHttpRequestInterceptor`.
+The usages of the `TracerHttpRequestInterceptor` have been replaced partially by the [`OpenTracingPlugin`](riptide-opentracing/src/main/java/org/zalando/riptide/opentracing/OpenTracingPlugin.java) and the new `FlowHttpRequestInterceptor` (provided by `opentracing-flowid-httpclient`).